Emergency Response Fund: Russian Invasion of Ukraine.

 This is a formal partnership between the Presbyterian Church of North Central Kenya and Blackhawk Presbytery in northern Illinois, as recognized by the General Assembly of the Presbyterian Church (USA).
 The agreement provides support, training, and relationship for parishes, congregations, institutions, and pastors in the Imenti presbyteries.

-Yururu Parish (photo on left) is AuSable Grove’s partner.
+Yururu Parish is AuSable Grove’s partner.
 The Parish is located in Kenya’s central highlands south of Meru.
 Yururu is made up of five small churches that combined together have over 600 members.
-Rev. Jack Kimemia leads their Parish Session and maintains communication with our pastor so “that we may be mutually encouraged by each other’s faith” (Romans 1:12b).
-AuSable Grove has opened their scholarship program to their Yururu brothers and sisters.
+We have invited our partners from Kenya to visit us Aug 31st-Sept 12, but the invitation is contingent on the stage of COVID.

 Thanks to our caring and committed volunteer team, we’ll be able to continue helping those in need.
 We’ll preassemble a shopping cart for each neighbor — a selection of items from each food area in the pantry.

 Chris founded the non-profit arm of INK 180 in October of 2011 to offer the opportunity for a real second chance to the least of these, the invisible, the forgotten, the discarded.
 Chris provides his time, supplies and artwork, entirely free of charge to former gang members trying to get their lives back on track as well as the victims of Human Trafficking.
 INK 180 is entirely funded by donations, no charge is ever asked of the people receiving Chris’ ministry.